alex-suspicious/please/README.md

-# Please
+# Please 🤗
-A small script that allow GPT to assist you in terms of using Linux terminal
+A small script 📜 that allow GPT 🧠 to assist you in terms of using Linux terminal 👨‍💻

 ![](https://github.com/alex-suspicious/please/blob/main/demo.gif)

-## Dependencies
+## Dependencies 💽
 1. python3
 2. pip3

-## Python dependencies
+## Python dependencies 🐍
 They will be installed automatically
 1. g4f
 2. rich

-## Installation
+## Installation 🏗️
 Just copy this line to terminal, and execute
 ######
     wget -O - "https://github.com/alex-suspicious/please/blob/main/install.sh?raw=true" | bash

-> [!CAUTION]
+## Warning 🚨
-> This tool is heavily experimental!
+This tool is heavily experimental!